Networking is a requirement for most modern iOS apps.

 ScrollView(.vertical) {

-LazyVStack(alignment: .leading) {
+LazyVStack(alignment: .leading, spacing: 24.0) {

-Details(question: dataModel.question)
+Details(question: model.question)

-if dataModel.isLoading {
+if model.isLoading {

 ProgressView()